 Also, if the victim was forced to perform oral sex, they should not eat, drink, or smoke, to preserve evidence.
-If the victim must change clothes, they should put each article of clothing is a separate PAPER Bag.
-Do not put the items of clothing in a plastic bag as it contaminates the evidence.
+If the victim must change clothes, they should put each article of clothing is a separate paper bag.
+Do not put the items of clothing in a plastic bag, as plastic can contaminate the evidence.